Kurds issue call to arms as Islamic State gains in Syria

 Turkish PKK rebels later issued a call for young men in Turkey's southeast to join the fight in northern Syria.

-"The youth of northern Kurdistan (southeast Turkey) should go to Kobani and take part in the historic, honourable resistance," the Kurdistan Workers Party (PKK) said in a statement on its website.
+"The youth of northern Kurdistan (southeast Turkey) should go to Kobani and take part in the historic, honorable resistance," the Kurdistan Workers Party (PKK) said in a statement on its website.

 Footage posted on YouTube on Wednesday by the YPG, the main Kurdish armed group in Syria, appeared to show Kurdish fighters armed with assault rifles and rocket-propelled grenades battling a tank flying the Islamic State's black flag west of Kobani.